 A Different Kind of Livestream

 The water rushes south, always south.
 You can see the line where the floods came earlier this year.
 It’s a strangely intimate sound, the water beside you, because the walls of the valley rise on both sides.
-The walls aren’t particularly high, and you know if you climbed any of the small trails leading up, you’d see the hills of the Pallas-Yllästunturi National Park rolling away in every direction, an epic vista for hundreds of kilometers.
+The walls aren’t particularly high, and you know if you climbed any of the small trails leading up, you’d see the hills of the most popular national park in the country.
+The fells roll away in every direction, an epic vista for hundreds of kilometers.
 Here, though, it’s just you and the water, making little noises to keep each other company.

 Enjoy the Log Cabin Life

 Frost crawls across the little window, but you pay it no heed.
 You’ve got a crackling fire in the oven, a fresh bundle of ready logs, and enough woolen socks to feet an army.
-Today is about staying warm, staying inside, and not doing anything in particular.
+Today is about staying inside, cuddling up, and not doing anything in particular.
 You drink warm juice, spiced and exotic, as you jot down a haiku.

 beyond icy glass